 • Obtain certain verbal recitations on camera.
 Massachusetts’ emergency law for RIN requires the Notary to obtain the signer’s verbal assent to recording the notarization.
 Florida requires the signer to declare on camera that the signature being notarized is knowingly and voluntarily made.
 Keep in mind, too, that your state’s law may require the Notary to recite certain things on camera as well.
 Indiana’s and Montana’s permanent RON laws require the Notary to provide a statement of how the signer was identified, for example.

 • Exclude from the recording what your state law disallows.
 For example, on privacy grounds Arizona’s and Nebraska’s permanent RON statutes prohibit including images of the electronic document being notarized as part of an audiovisual recording for a RON.
-Similarly, Texas prohibits Notaries from recording an identification number that was assigned by a governmental agency or by the United States to the signer such as a Social Security number, a serial number on an identification card or passport or any other number that could be used to identify the signer, grantor or maker of the document (1 TAC §87.50).
-Texas Notaries are also prohibited from recording biometric data, including a thumbprint or fingerprint.
+Similarly, Texas law prohibits Notaries from recording an identification number that was assigned by a governmental agency or by the United States to the signer such as a Social Security number, a serial number on an identification card or passport or any other number that could be used to identify the signer, grantor or maker of the document (1 TAC §87.50).
+Texas Notaries are also prohibited from recording biometric data, including thumbprints or fingerprints.

 When storing an audiovisual recording of a notarization: